stephanfr/Packer/Ubuntu/README.md

-    "proxmox_host" - set to the IP Address or URL of your Proxmox host "proxmox_node_name" - name of the node on which to create the template "vmid" - set to the numeric identifier for the template
+    "proxmox_host" - set to the IP Address or URL of your Proxmox host "proxmox_node_name" - name of the node on which to create the template "proxmox_api_user" - username for the proxmox user with privs to create VMs "proxmox_api_password" - password for user api user "vmid" - set to the numeric identifier for the template

 The rest of the values should be pretty self-explanatory.
 The main ones which one might want to change are the version #s for ubuntu.

 Values to change in 'vm_personalization.json' :

     "vm_name" - name for the template
     "install_vscode_ide" - true/false to install the VSCode IDE
     "dev_username" - development username
     "dev_password" - initial password, will be prompted to change on login

+If the dev username is not specified, then the dev user is not created.

-The script assumes that there will be a directory named 'uploads' in the same directory holding the packer json file and in the uploads directory, there will be a file named 'rsa.pub' which holds the public key for the development user who will be connecting to the VM.
+The script assumes that there will be a directory named 'uploads' in the same directory holding the packer json file and in the uploads directory.
+Optionally, if a file named 'rsa.pub' which holds the public key for the development user who will be connecting to the VM is present in that directory, it will be added as an ssh key for the user.

+The image specific values for a specific Ubuntu version can be found in json files with names 'ubuntu-xx-xx-x-version.json'.

-To build the template, use the following command line:
+To build a template, use following command line should look something like (make the correct subsitutions for your environment) :

-./packer build -var-file=config.json -var-file=vm_personalization.json ubuntu-20.04.json
+./packer build -var 'dev_username=dev' -var 'dev_password=password' -var 'proxmox_host=proxmox.example.net' -var 'proxmox_node_name=ProxmoxNode' -var 'proxmox_api_user=packer@pve' -var 'proxmox_api_password=packer' -var 'vmid=4020' -var-file ubuntu-20-04-1-version.json -var-file config.json -var-file vm_personalization.json ubuntu-proxmox.json